 The Humana Inc. Executive Management Incentive Compensation Plan, which we refer to as the Management Incentive Plan, is administered by the Committee.
 The Committee annually selects those executive officers and other key executives eligible to participate in the Management Incentive Plan and establishes specific performance targets based on predetermined business goals, and an objective formula or standard to determine the minimum and maximum awards payable to each participating executive.
 The Committee has sole discretion to determine the form, amount and terms of each award, which need not be uniform among the persons eligible to receive awards.
-The Committee may determine at the time the performance targets are established that certain adjustments will be made in evaluating whether the performance targets have been met (e.g., disposition or acquisition of a business, gains or losses resulting from material litigation, or the effect of changes in accounting principles during the performance period).
-During 2013, each of our Named Executive Officers participated in the Management Incentive Plan.
+The Committee may determine at the time the performance targets are established that certain adjustments will be made in evaluating whether the performance targets have been met (e.g., disposition or acquisition of a business, gains or losses resulting from material litigation, debt refinancing costs, or the effect of changes in accounting principles during the performance period).
+During 2014, each of our Named Executive Officers participated in the Management Incentive Plan.

-2013 Management Incentive Plan Compensation
+2014 Management Incentive Plan Compensation

-For all Named Executive Officers, the 2013 performance target was based on the attainment of a pre-established earnings per share, or EPS, objective.
-The Committee selected this single performance target because it believed that those individuals with the greatest responsibility for the strategy, implementation and success of the organization should have a substantial portion of their compensation linked to the achievement of this financial goal.
-The Committee felt that attainment of an EPS goal was the best reflection of the success of our financial objectives and business plan, and the goal was therefore established to provide a direct link between executive compensation and this key performance objective of the Company.
+For all Named Executive Officers, the 2014 performance target was based on the attainment of a pre-established earnings per share, or EPS, objective.
+The Committee selected this performance target because it believed that, when considering compensation for 2014, those individuals with the greatest responsibility for the strategy, implementation and success of the organization should have a substantial portion of their compensation linked to the achievement of a financial goal.
+The Committee felt that attainment of an EPS goal was the best reflection of the success of our financial objectives and business plan, since EPS is a comprehensive measure of income, focuses management on profitable growth and expense control, and is viewed as a strong indicator of sustained performance over the long term.
+The Committee therefore established EPS as the performance goal to provide a direct link between executive compensation and this key performance objective of the Company.

-For 2013 there were threshold, target and maximum achievement payout levels that impacted the final value of the award for our Named Executive Officers.
-The EPS target for 2013 of \$7.70 was based on our business plans and also considered the earnings per share guidance that we provided during the year to our stockholders.
-The target was considered a challenging goal, based on the prospects of our businesses, including the impact of health care reform and an uncertain economy.
-Performance below the threshold of \$7.16 EPS would yield no award.
-The maximum EPS of \$8.24 was set to encourage increased performance within a tolerable level of risk.
+For 2014, there were threshold, target and maximum achievement payout levels that impacted the final value of the award for our Named Executive Officers.
+The EPS target for 2014 of \$7.50 was based on our business plans and also considered the earnings per share guidance that we provided during the year to our stockholders.
+The target was considered a challenging goal, based on the prospects of our businesses, and the continued implementation of health care reform, including the non-deductible health insurance industry fee.
+Performance below the threshold of \$6.75 EPS (90% of the target EPS) would yield no award.
+The maximum EPS of \$8.25 (110% of the target EPS) was set to encourage increased performance within a tolerable level of risk.

-The percentages of 2013 base earnings paid at each of the threshold, target and maximum levels were established through a process of external benchmarking of total compensation against our external peer group.
+The percentages of 2014 base earnings paid at each of the threshold, target and maximum levels were established through a process of external benchmarking of total compensation against our external peer group.
 These percentages reflect our philosophy of targeting total compensation at the median, while recognizing that a significant percentage of total compensation should be performance-based.

-The following summarizes the results of the Company's external benchmarking of the companies comprising the Company's peer group with respect to annual incentive compensation:
+The following summarizes the results of the Company's external benchmarking of our peer group companies with respect to annual incentive compensation:

-0 us Opportunity ge of base salary) Maximum Bonus Opportunity (as a percentage of base salary) Humana (1) Peers (2) Humana (1) Peers (2) CEO/President 150% 150% 225% 300% Other Named Executive Officers 100% 100% 150% 200%
+0 us Opportunity ge of base salary) Maximum Bonus Opportunity (as a percentage of base salary) Humana (1) Peers (2) Humana (1) Peers (2) CEO/President 150% 150% 225% 300% Other Named Executive Officers (3) 100% 100% 150% 200%

-(1) Percentages based on 2013 compensation, as reported in this proxy statement.
+(1) Percentages based on 2014 compensation, as reported in this proxy statement.